Bronski Beat

-Bronski Beat were a British synth-pop band formed in 1983 in London, England.
+Bronski Beat were a synth-pop band formed in 1983 in London, England.
 The initial lineup, which recorded the majority of their hits, consisted of Scottish musicians Jimmy Somerville (vocals) and Steve Bronski (keyboards, percussion) and English musician Larry Steinbachek (keyboards, percussion).
 Simon Davolls contributed backing vocals to many songs.
 Throughout the band's career, Bronski was the only member to appear in every lineup.

-Bronski Beat achieved success in the mid-1980s, particularly with the 1984 single "Smalltown Boy", from their debut album, The Age of Consent.
-"Smalltown Boy" was their only US Billboard Hot 100 single.
+Bronski Beat achieved success in the mid-1980s, particularly with the 1984 single "Smalltown Boy" from their debut album The Age of Consent.
+"Smalltown Boy" peaked atop the Dutch, Italian and Belgium charts, and peaked in the top 3 in Austria, Switzerland, West Germany and the UK.
 All members of the band were openly gay and their songs reflected this, often containing political commentary on gay issues.
 Somerville left Bronski Beat in 1985 and went on to have success as lead singer of the Communards and as a solo artist.
 He was replaced by vocalist John Foster, with whom the band continued to have hits in the UK and Europe through 1986.
 Foster left Bronski Beat after their second album, and the band were joined by Jonathan Hellyer before dissolving in 1995.

 Steve Bronski revived the band in 2016, recording new material with 1990s member Ian Donaldson.
-Steinbachek died later that year; Bronski died in 2021.
-As of 2025, Somerville is the last surviving member of the band's original lineup and one of six surviving members of the band.
+Steinbachek died later that year, Bronski died in 2021, leaving Somerville as the last surviving member of the band's original lineup and one of six surviving members of the band.